sweng-epfl/public/sdp/ExampleSummary.md

-# Example weekly summary
+# Example sprint summary

-This document is an example of good weekly summaries.
+This document is an example of good sprint summaries.
 Importantly, none of the summaries talk about the low-level details of what they did; instead, they reflect on what they could do better at the process level.

 ---

-# Summary for week 4
+# Summary for sprint 4

 ## Bernadetta